davkoh/Horseshoe-Bayesian-Quantile-Regression/README.md

 Matlab and R implimentations of the horseshoe prior Bayesian quantile regression model in Kohns & Szendrei (2020).
 If you use the code in your work please cite as:

-Kohns, D., & Szendrei, T. (2020).
-Horseshoe prior Bayesian quantile regression. arXiv preprint arXiv:2006.07655.
+Kohns, D., & Szendrei, T. (2024).
+Horseshoe prior Bayesian quantile regression.
+[Journal of the Royal Statistical Society Series C: Applied Statistics, Volume 73, Issue 1](https://doi.org/10.1093/jrsssc/qlad091).

 -----